singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 So which one of these would we use?
 There's no clear answer.
 The pure text file solution is probably a bad choice, but you can make a compelling argument for the SQL or XML solution, with or without a web service.

-The goal of a question like this is not to see if you get the"correct" answer (there is no single correct answer).
+The goal of a question like this is not to see if you get the "correct" answer (there is no single correct answer).
 Rather, it's to see how you design a system, and how you evaluate trade-offs.

 **9.2 	Social Network:** How would you design the data structures for a very large social network like Facebook or Linkedln?
 Describe how you would design an algorithm to show the shortest path between two people (e.g., Me-> Bob-> Susan-> Jason-> You).